Skip to content ↓

 English

-When reading, we will be exploring a variety of fiction and non-fiction texts and answering questions focusing on retrieval and inference.
+When reading, we will engage with a variety of fiction and non-fiction texts and answer questions focusing on retrieval and inference.

 Maths